yyyxiang/self-handicapping/README.md

 With sophisticated observers (who reason recursively and thereby recognize the tactic), self- handicapping is less effective when followed by failure.
 We show that the theory also explains the findings of several past studies.
-By offering a systematic explanation of self-handicapping, the theory lays the groundwork for developing effective interventions.
+By offering a systematic explanation of self-handicapping, the theory lays the groundwork for developing effective interventions.<br>

 Experiment 1: https://gershmanlab.com/experiments/yang/hidden_genius/exp1final.html